kadirahq/flow-router/README.md

 ### No data context

-Flow Router does not have a data context.
+FlowRouter does not have a data context.
 Data context has the same problem as reactive `.current()`.
 We believe, it'll possible to get data directly in the template (component) layer.

 ### Built in Fast Render Support

-Flow Router has built in [Fast Render](https://github.com/meteorhacks/fast-render) support.
+FlowRouter has built in [Fast Render](https://github.com/meteorhacks/fast-render) support.
 Just add Fast Render to your app and it'll work.
 Nothing to change in the router.

 For more information check [docs](#fast-render).

 ### Server Side Routing

-Flow Router is a client side router and it **does not** support server side routing at all.
+FlowRouter is a client side router and it **does not** support server side routing at all.
 But `subscriptions` run on the server to enabled Fast Render support.

 #### Reason behind that